bbauska/W3Cx-2of5/README.md

 <p align="center" width="100%">
 <img src="./images/image018.webp?raw=true"
   style="width:25%"
-  alt="Example of a list as it would appear on a web page." />
+  title="Example of a list as it would appear on a web page" alt="Example of a list as it would appear on a web page." />
 </p>